-Trustees making concessional contributions can claim an income tax deduction.
+Trustees making concessional contributions can claim a personal income tax deduction.
 Concessional contributions are subjected to a yearly cap.
-From 1 July 2017, the general concessional contributions cap is increased from $25,000 to $27,500.
+From 1 July 2021, the concessional contributions cap is increased from $25,000 to $27,500.
 The increase is a result of indexation in line with average weekly ordinary time earnings (AWOTE).
 For more information regarding concessional contribution cap, please click here.

 The most common types of concessional contributions are employer contributions (e.g. super guarantee and salary sacrifice contributions).
-Most SMSFs receive concessional contributions from their employers at a rate of 9.5%.
+Most SMSF’s receive concessional contributions from their employers at a rate of 10.5%.

-When contributions made by the Members of the Fund exceed the concessional contributions cap (general cap of $25,000 per annum), an additional tax is applied to the Members.
+When contributions made by the Members of the Fund exceed the concessional contributions cap of $27,500, an additional tax is applied to the Members.